hallowauth/hallow/README.md

 for the role itself (which is of the form `arn:aws:iam::{account_id}:role/{role_name}`).

+Additionally, if you are authenticating to Hallow with an Assumed Role, Hallow will look at the tags on the role, and if there is a tag named `hallow.additional_principals` it will use that value as additional principals for the certificate.
+To pass multiple values comma separate them.

 ## Deploying Hallow

 The easiest way to deploy Hallow is with the Terraform module provided in the